 Here is our current list of phones with a keyboard, and we will update this article when more are launched.

-Well, “phones” plural might be a bit of a stretch.
-In reality, there is only one brand of phones with a keyboard, and that is the BlackBerry KEYOne.
-The KEYOne has a really great keyboard, with wonderful travel on the keys and all the keyboard shortcuts you remember from the BlackBerry of old.
+The BlackBerry KEYOne is also still available if you want to get one with a somewhat lower price It has a really great keyboard, with wonderful travel on the keys and all the keyboard shortcuts you remember from the BlackBerry of old.
 You can map keys to quick launch apps, plus the fingerprint sensor resides in the space bar of the keyboard.
 The BlackBerry KEYone makes smart use of that keyboard.

 The Moto Z line of phones is famous for its Moto Mods – accessories that snap on to the phone and add some functionality.
 A company called Livermorium brings us a new Moto Mod which adds a landscape keyboard to your favorite Moto Phone.
 The keyboard even includes a smart hinge, so you can even place the keyboard on a table, and type away.
 It’s not exactly like using a laptop or bluetooth keyboard – it’s still quite small, but it should give you a decent physical keyboard experience.

 Meantime, the Moto Z2 Play is a great phone in its own right.
 It’s a solid upper midrange option that works with all moto mods – not just the keyboard.
 It has a Snapdragon 626 processor, and the higher end model has 64GB of onboard storage and 4GB of RAM.
 It’s a solid performer that could easily stand up to the KEYOne, plus you don’t have to have a keyboard all the time.
 In addition to removing the mod when you don’t want it, it is a sliding keyboard, so it tucks away very easily.